DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 > A look at the Python node in Dynamo.
 The commented code is below.

 ```
-import clr
-clr.AddReference('ProtoGeometry')
-from Autodesk.DesignScript.Geometry import *

-#Inputs
-solid = IN[0]
-seed = IN[1]
-xCount = IN[2]
-yCount = IN[3]

-#Create an empty list for the arrayed solids
-solids = []
-# Create an empty list for the edge curves
-crvs = []

-#Loop through edges and append corresponding curve geometry to the list
-for edge in solid.Edges:
-	crvs.append(edge.CurveGeometry)

-#Get the bounding box of the curves
-bbox = BoundingBox.ByGeometry(crvs)

-#Get the X and Y translation distance based on the bounding box
-yDist = bbox.MaxPoint.Y-bbox.MinPoint.Y
-xDist = bbox.MaxPoint.X-bbox.MinPoint.X

 #get the source coordinate system
 fromCoord = solid.ContextCoordinateSystem